Skip to content

 a.reserve(n)

-That boundary is important.
-It keeps the language useful without pretending it can replace every line of contest C++.
+That boundary keeps the language useful without pretending it can replace every line of contest C++.

 5. A few global switches for contest defaults